cucumber/docs/content/community/contributing.md

 If you can, write a Unit Test or a Cucumber Feature that demonstrates the bug.
 On occasion, we might ask you to provide a [Minimal, Complete, and Verifiable example](https://stackoverflow.com/help/mcve) (preferably in the form of a Github project).

-If you file a Github issue without providing following these guidelines, your ticket may be closed.
+If you file a Github issue without following these guidelines, your ticket may be closed.
 If that happens, please provide the missing information in the ticket to have it reopened.

 Whenever possible, please provide a Pull Request yourself that fixes the issue and/or consider adding your solution to the documentation.